debaayus/PS-1/README.md

 `conda env create --file environment.yml`

 If there are conflicts, you can create a similar environment and make conda resolve any conflicts:
-`conda create --name project_name python=3.6 matplotlib numpy pandas scikit-learn git pysimplegui`
+`conda create --name project_name python=3.6 matplotlib numpy pandas scikit-learn git pysimplegui auto-py-to-exe`
 `conda activate project_name`
-`python main.py`
+`python final.py`

 #### **Note:**
 The above command has to be run every time before activating this project's virtual environment(in a Windows anaconda prompt), otherwise conda won't hesitate to install x64(64-bit) packages in a 32-bit environment.
 If you use conda regularly, then please set the flag back to 0, after completing your work in this project's 32bit environment.